Zahia Dehar: Early life

 Zahia Dehar was born in Ghriss, Algeria, on 25 February 1992.
-She moved to Champigny-sur-Marne, France with her mother and younger brother at the age of 10.
+She moved to Champigny-sur-Marne, France with her mother and younger sister at the age of 10.
 She entered into prostitution at the age of sixteen, and was successful in high-end prostitution, earning up to €20,000 per month at the rate of €1,000 or €2,000 a time.

 Her father, Hacène Dehar, still lives in Algeria.
 He has refused any form of contact with his daughter since the prostitution allegations appeared.

 Sex scandal

-In 2009, Dehar, who was then under 18 years old, was allegedly paid for sex by Franck Ribéry and Karim Benzema, who were players on the France national football team.
-The age of consent in France is 15, but prostitution was legal at the time only if the worker was over the age of 18.
+In 2009, Dehar, who was then 16 or 17, was allegedly paid for sex by Franck Ribéry and Karim Benzema, who were players on the France national football team.
+The age of consent in France is 16, but prostitution was legal at the time only if the prostitute was over the age of 18.

 The case started to come to light during an investigation by the Brigade de répression du proxénétisme into the activities of Abousofiane Moustaid, also known as "Abou Sofiane", a former contestant on Nouvelle Star who became the host of a celebrity show on the TNT channel.
 The authorities were particularly interested in the Zaman Café, a Parisian bar, part of whose turnover came from prostitution.
 After the administrative closure of the establishment, the police officers questioned the prostitutes who worked there.
 They discovered that one of them, Zahia Dehar, started to work there while she was still a minor, and had also served several footballers.
 The young woman claimed to have met Karim Benzema in May 2008 on the sidelines of the Trophées UNFP du football ceremony, and to have met Franck Ribéry on 7 April 2009, in a hotel in Munich where she and another escort had been sent to join the footballer, as a "birthday present" for the latter.
 Zahia Dehar was interviewed three times in April 2010.

 The investigation became public in 2010, just before the French team participated in the 2010 FIFA World Cup.
 The then-current French national team manager Raymond Domenech cited Benzema's struggle for form with his new club Real Madrid rather than his alleged involvement in the sex scandal as his reason for excluding the striker from the squad.